jerrylovepizza/WordGuess-Video/README.md

-# WordGuess-Video
+### WordGuess-Video
-JavaScript
+* JavaScript
-the app randomly picks a letter, and the user has to guess which letter the app chose.
-Put the following text on your page:
+* The app randomly picks a letter
+* The user has to guess which letter the app chose.